alo9507/JustKeepClicking/content/blog/open-source-pr-number-one/index.md

 description: " "
 ---

+As of the writing of this article, I've been developing for 1.5 years from webdev to backend Java to mobile iOS.
+I voraciously consume open source packages every day of my life without thinking about the social infrastructure backing so many of my personal and professional projects.
+And yet, I've never contributed to any.

-I've never made an open source contribution.
-After reading Eric Raymond's [The Cathedral and the Bazaar](https://www.amazon.com/Cathedral-Bazaar-Musings-Accidental-Revolutionary/dp/0596001088/ref=sr_1_1?crid=NDMVJQ6VR94C&keywords=cathedral+and+the+bazaar&qid=1580359078&sprefix=cathedral+and+the+ba%2Caps%2C142&sr=8-1), I felt the time had come to break the seal and see where it might lead.
+After reading Eric Raymond's [The Cathedral and the Bazaar](https://www.amazon.com/Cathedral-Bazaar-Musings-Accidental-Revolutionary/dp/0596001088/ref=sr_1_1?crid=NDMVJQ6VR94C&keywords=cathedral+and+the+bazaar&qid=1580359078&sprefix=cathedral+and+the+ba%2Caps%2C142&sr=8-1), I felt obliged to make my first open source commit, however small, to at least get the ball rolling

 Here's how I started, the absolute simplest way possible.